Introduction of Bodybuilding and Yoga

 - It brings properly alignment to your body to realign the damage caused by gravity consistently pulling down on your body.

 - Yoga realigns joints and strengthen proper muscle groups necessary for the proper movement of your exercises in the gym.

 - Helps to focus on excellent breathing techniques that are necessary for bracing your core during heavy PRs that you know and love.

-- Treats sport injuries along with injury prevent by stretching the muscle tissue to heal properly in its striated way instead of the cobweb mess from scar tissue microtears.
+- It treats sport injuries along with injury prevention by stretching the muscle tissue to heal properly in its striated way instead of the cobweb mess from scar tissue microtears.

 - Mentally, yoga helps to unwind from the stresses of the outside world by bringing your mind back into your body through controlling your breathing and boosting circulation of red blood cells.

 - It’s also a great way to end a training session by bringing blood back into the muscle fibers that have been damaged from weight training.